We will talk about the best language to use and teach you how to structure your writing task to get the best results in your IELTS exam.

-For a more in depth tutorial about tenses check out this page: 126 IELTS Academic Task 1 – What tense?!
+For a more in-depth tutorial about tenses check out this page: 126 IELTS academic task 1 – What tense?!

 This pie chart shows the shares of total world food consumption held by each of seven different food types in 2014.

-Meat is consumed the most, at 31.4 percent.
-Fish has the second highest consumption levels, at 27.9 percent.
-Cereals consumption represents 11.7 percent of the total.
-Fruits’ share of consumption is 10.6 percent, followed closely by vegetables at 10.5 percent, and then bread at 5.5 percent.
-The smallest food group in terms of world consumption is rice, at 2.4 percent.
+Meat is consumed the most, at 31.4 per cent.
+Fish has the second-highest consumption levels, at 27.9 per cent.
+Cereals consumption represents 11.7 per cent of the total.
+Fruits’ share of consumption is 10.6 per cent, followed closely by vegetables at 10.5 per cent, and then bread at 5.5 per cent.
+The smallest food group in terms of world consumption is rice, at 2.4 per cent.

-The graphs shows that overall global consumption is widely dispersed among food types; no one type has a majority share.
+The graphs show that overall global consumption is widely dispersed among food types; no one type has a majority share.
 Animal-based foods (meat and fish) do make up the majority of consumption when added together.
 It is important to note, however, that based on the information in this pie chart no conclusions can be drawn about the dietary diversity of an individual person.

 The language to compare two pie charts